 - perform Unless your operation, like prepare-op, is for dependency propagation only, the most important function for which to define a method is usually perform, which will be called to perform the operation on a specified component, after all dependencies have been performed. - The perform method must call input-files and output-files (see below) to locate its inputs and outputs, because the user is allowed to override the method or tweak the output-translation mechanism.
 Perform should only use the primary value returned by output-files.
 If one and only one output file is expected, it can call output-file that checks that this is the case and returns the first and only list element. - output-files If your perform method has any output, you must define a method for this function. for ASDF to determine where the outputs of performing operation lie. - Your method may return two values, a list of pathnames, and a boolean.
 If the boolean is nil (or you fail to return multiple values), then enclosing :around methods may translate these pathnames, e.g. to ensure object files are somehow stored in some implementation-dependent cache.
 If the boolean is t then the pathnames are marked not be translated by the enclosing :around method.

-• component-depends-on If the action of performing the operation on a component has dependencies, you must define a method on component-depends-on.
+• component-depends-on Previously, if you were adding a new operation, and it had dependencies, it was necessary to define a method on component-depends-on.